Margin of error

 The margin of error is a statistic expressing the amount of random sampling error in the results of a survey.
-The larger the margin of error, the less confidence one should have that a poll result would reflect the result of a census of the entire population.
-The margin of error will be positive whenever a population is incompletely sampled and the outcome measure has positive variance, which is to say, the measure varies.
+The larger the margin of error, the less confidence one should have that a poll result would reflect the result of a simultaneous census of the entire population.
+The margin of error will be positive whenever a population is incompletely sampled and the outcome measure has positive variance, which is to say, whenever the measure varies.

 The term margin of error is often used in non-survey contexts to indicate observational error in reporting measured quantities.